piepdx/pie-cookbook/drafts/working-draft-tactical.md

 **Value to the startups**

 These mentors, by and large, are the reason that the startups joined your accelerator, whether they know it or not.
-It is the advice, criticism, and connections that these individuals provide that will enable these companies to succeed or determine that there is no chance of succeeding.
+It is the advice, criticism, and connections that these individuals provide which will enable these companies to succeed — or help the startups determine that there is no chance of succeeding.